reasonwithoutrestraint/site/Original/My moral understanding.md

 ## Summary

-0. Requirements of a normative analysis: authority, motivation, reasoning, disagreement
+0. Requirements of a normative analysis: ubiquity, motivation, reasoning, disagreement
-1. Non-cognitive analysis: emotive, expressive, prescriptive.
+1. Normative reduction: relation between agents and behaviors.
-2. Normative reduction: relation between agents and behaviors.
+2. Non-cognitive analysis: emotive, expressive, prescriptive.
 3. Revisionist analysis: quasi-cognitive, normative judgments can be rational/irrational with the following constraints, which may be enough for truth.
 If not enough for truth, judgments of rationality are siblings to judgments of truth.
 The only reason truth is considered important in ethics is because it seems necessary for moral thinking to be a rational enterprise, but this is not true if normative judgments are non-cognitive (since whether something is rationalis itself a normative judgment).
 Some constraints on normative judgments:
     - Ideal dispositionalism / Constructivist
     - Supervenience